 While La Gomera may feel remote, getting there is incredibly easy.

 The airport of Tenerife South has budget flights connecting to countless points all over Europe.
 Fly there, then take a 20-minute taxi ride to Puerto Los Cristianos before taking a direct ferry to La Gomera.
 There are two ferry operators on the Canaries: Armas and Fred Olsen.
+You can book tickets most easily via FerryHopper.

 Alternatively, you could fly into Tenerife North or Gran Canaria before taking an island-hopping flight to the tiny La Gomera airport with the local carrier Binter.